lainproliant/xeno/README.md

 ## Change Log

+### Version 2.6.0: March 27 2018
+- Bugfix release: Remove support for implicit asynchronous resolution of dependencies.
+Providers can still be async, in order to await some other set of coroutines, but can no longer themselves be run in sync.
+The benefits do not outweigh the complexity of bugs and timing concerns introduced by this approach.

 ### Version 2.5.0: March 2, 2018
 - Added `Injector.provide_async()`.
 Note that resource are always run within an event loop and should not use `inject()`, `provide()`, or `require()`